 Unconscious about the resistance I was feeling during my challenges, my health was severely affected.
 After years of symptoms, in 2009 doctors diagnosed me with having MS. Although doctors don’t know the cause of MS, stress exacerbates the symptoms.

-Since then, knowing that making more conscious decisions to make myself valuable has impacted me.
+Since then, making more conscious decisions to take better care of myself by making my needs important has created a positive impact on my health.
 Don’t let stress and other forms of resistance cause disease for you.
 Look after yourself now.

 5. Listen to Your Body

-As you learn to listen to your body, you will start making better choices to make yourself valuable.
+As you learn to listen to your body, you will start making better choices to value yourself.
+One such choice is having boundaries.
 Creating boundaries will help you feel stronger and safer and to develop self-trust.
 When you trust yourself, you no longer feel alone.
 You will know you can depend on yourself to take care of you.

 If your tank is empty in that instance, it’s best for your health to put you in the same class of importance as you’re putting your mother and your friend.